 NOTE: Due to financial constraints, CFRD Awards for 2020-2021 have been shifted to 2021-2022.
 No new CFRD awards will be added for 2021-2022.

-Center for Faculty Research and Development (CFRD) Grants provide released time for faculty to: pursue pedagogical, research (including collaborative student/faculty and service-learning research), and creative projects; engage in outreach “service” activities that utilize the faculty member’s professional training and talents; and write grant proposals that will be submitted to external sources for additional funding.
+Center for Faculty Research and Development (CFRD) Grants provide reassigned time for faculty to: pursue pedagogical, research (including collaborative student/faculty and service-learning research), and creative projects; engage in outreach “service” activities that utilize the faculty member’s professional training and talents; and write grant proposals that will be submitted to external sources for additional funding.

-Proposals that involve released time for more than one person, for example, interdisciplinary proposals from faculty in two or more departments or schools, departmental projects undertaken by more than one faculty member, and so forth, are welcome.
-In these cases, please be sure that the amount of released time requested is justified by the nature of the work proposed.
+Proposals that involve reassigned time for more than one person, for example, interdisciplinary proposals from faculty in two or more departments or schools, departmental projects undertaken by more than one faculty member, and so forth, are welcome.
+In these cases, please be sure that the amount of reassigned time requested is justified by the nature of the work proposed.
 Proposals for special projects that do not fall neatly into any of the categories above or for which special consideration is appropriate may also be considered.

 Proposals must clearly explain, in language that is accessible to a wide range of academic readers, what project or activity is being undertaken, the project’s purpose/goals, the methods that will be employed, resources that are required, and expected outcomes, including how the project will contribute to the faculty member’s professional development.
 Proposals should include the following: